vkrpeesu/homefun/README.md

 * The output of your program is identical to the required output

 To do this, you may have to add a compilation step to `make run`.

+## Automatic Checking

+Credit for Homefuns is completion- and effort-based.
+When you create new commits, a suite of tests will automatically run.
+There is a single Github Classroom assignment for the entire Homefun series; as you complete more Homefuns, you will pass more tests.